tedorellana/learning/SAA-C03.md

 Is a fully managed, petabyte-scale data warehouse service in the cloud.
 Amazon Redshift Serverless lets you access and analyze data without all of the configurations of a provisioned data warehouse.
 Resources are automatically provisioned and data warehouse capacity is intelligently scaled to deliver fast performance for even the most demanding and unpredictable workloads.
 You don't incur charges when the data warehouse is idle, so you only pay for what you use.

-## IAM Role ##
-- Could be used to grant access to an EC2 Intance.
-- Are not directly attached to IAM groups.

-## IAM policies ##
-You can't specify the principal in an identity-based policy because it applies to the user or role to which it is attached Can be directly attached to IAM groups too.

 ## Gateway Load Balancer endpoint ##
 - Is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC and application servers in the service consumer VPC.

-## Amazon Elastic Block Store (Amazon EBS) ##
-- Is an easy-to-use, scalable, high-performance block-storage service designed for Amazon Elastic Compute Cloud (Amazon EC2).
-- Expensive than S3 and EFS

 ## Amazon EBS Fast Snapshot Restore ##
 This feature allows you to quickly create new EBS volumes (and subsequently AMIs) from snapshots.
 Fast Snapshot Restore optimizes the initialization process by pre-warming the snapshots, reducing the time it takes to create volumes from those snapshots.